 Some people opt to kill weeds with herbicides because they are highly effective, less labor intensive, and provide long-term solutions.

-However, getting rid of weeds in grass naturally is the best option for the sake of the environment, pets, and your well-being.
+However, getting rid of weeds in lawn naturally is the best option for the sake of the environment, pets, and your well-being.

 Despite today’s herbicides being more selective, they still pose certain risks.
 Therefore, any strategy that doesn’t involve introducing chemicals to your lawn is always better.